 Our thanks to all the volunteer editors who have taken part in the project so far!

 Some notable WES members or women mentioned in The Woman Engineer journal with Wikipedia pages who will ultimately feature on the WES Centenary Map are listed below.
 Lots more to come…

 Some other WES women who have online present but no Wikipedia page ... (yet!)

 Oxford Dictionary of National Biography

-In support of WES’s Centenary the Oxford Dictionary of National Biography have added four new biographies recording the lives of four of the early generation of women engineers: Eily Marguerite Leifchild Keary; Frances Beatrice Bradfield; Hilda Margaret Lyon and Beatrice Shilling.
+In support of WES’s Centenary the Oxford Dictionary of National Biography have added new biographies recording the lives of five of the early generation of women engineers: Eily Marguerite Leifchild Keary; Frances Beatrice Bradfield; Hilda Margaret Lyon and Beatrice Shilling and Blanche Thornycroft.

-The Oxford Dictionary of National Biography is the national record of men and women who have shaped British history and culture, worldwide, from the Romans to the 21st century and holds over 60,000 biographies.
-The four women engineers are released alongside 25 women from the early modern period (c.1500–1800) including a court jester, a prophetess a military leader, book collectors, travellers, recusant Catholic activists, a royal consort & a notorious adulteress.
-Some biographies are locked but you can log in with your local library card.
+The Oxford Dictionary of National Biography is the national record of people who have shaped British history and culture, worldwide, from the Romans to the 21st century and holds over 60,000 biographies.
+Some biographies are locked but you can log in to read them with your local library card.